SEO for AI? What you need to know about GEO

 That’s because the cornerstone of good branding is knowing what questions your customers are searching for.
 What problems do they need solving.
 And how clearly and quickly you can make them see that you have the answers and solutions the seek.

-How GEO differs from SEO
+2. Understand how GEO differs from SEO

 Generative AI – Google’s Search Generative Experience, Microsoft’s Copilot, ChatGPT’s browsing tools, and Perplexity – these no longer simply show search results.
 They synthesize them.
 They read, reason, and summarise.
 Instead of “ten blue links,” users now get a confident paragraph that blends multiple sources into a single, conversational answer.